Izzy Canillo

-John Izzy Maurillo Canillo (born March 3, 2004), popularly known as Izzy Canillo or simply Izzy, is a Filipino actor.
+John Izzy Maurillo Canillo (born March 3, 2004) is a Filipino actor.
 He was discovered by Star Circle Quest in 2009, winning first runner up.
 He was nominated for the PMPC Best Children's Show Host Award in 2010.

 As part of ABS-CBN's 60th anniversary celebration, he was offered a role in the fantasy-drama My Little Juan, and the follow-up to the television series, Juan dela Cruz.
 He also performs in mall shows.